 If these checks are completed satisfactorily, we will issue you a Binding Mortgage Offer.
-This is valid for six months.
+This is valid for 6 months.

 Your solicitor will also receive a copy of the offer, enabling them to progress the necessary legal work surrounding your application.

 Yes.
 As long as your retirement income/pension passes our affordability assessment, you can get a mortgage into retirement with Leek United.
 The maximum Loan to Value available is 80% and a minimum income of £20,000 is required.

 In certain circumstances, yes, your mortgage offer can be withdrawn.
 Check your Binding Mortgage Offer document for more details.

 Any formal mortgage offers are binding on the lender.
 They can only be withdrawn in certain circumstances.
 Check your Binding Mortgage Offer document for more details.

 In certain circumstances, yes, a mortgage can be declined after valuation.
 The most common reason for this happening is if the property is not deemed to be suitable security for the size of loan requested.
 It can also happen when answers to status enquiries are received after the valuation has been completed.

 We lend a maximum of 4.5 times joint gross income, minus any existing credit commitments.
 We then put the figures through our affordability assessment.
 This calculates how you would cope with potential interest rate rises given your income, expenditure and the size of your household.

-Your mortgage offer is valid for six months.
+Your mortgage offer is valid for 6 months.
 In rare circumstances, it may be extended upon request.
 Each extension request will be independently reviewed.